Curved Page Divider

 Emotional and Psychological Wellbeing

 Foster kids tend to undergo substantial emotional and psychological stress as a result of the separation process from their families and the unstable environment.
 Psychological wellness is promoted through various channels, including consulting and therapy.
-The foster parents are invaluable in making the children feel at home and ensuring they are safe.
+The foster parents are invaluable in helping the children feel at home and ensuring their safety.

 Coaching for foster parents comprises dealing with behaviors and emotions emanating from trauma and supporting children's emotional needs.
 It is essential to maintain emotional stability among foster children so that they can build healthy relationships and learn to deal with their past trauma.